 • When using public Wi-fi

-• Avoiding discrimination online (hotels/flights)
+• Avoiding price discrimination online (hotels/flights)

 • Private browsing